 As a managed services provider (MSP), you likely entered this line of business because you wanted to help organizations optimize their IT infrastructures, get the most out of their technology, and become a helpful and strategic business partner.
 What started as a dream has now turned into a full-time business—one that you must ensure remains successful.

-Now, it’s probable that you didn’t earn your MBA to become an MSP, but now that you’re in charge of your business you need to become well-versed in the business-side of things—like finances, accounting and mergers and acquisitions.
+Now, it’s probable that you didn’t earn your MBA to become an MSP, but now that you’re in charge of your business you need to become well-versed in the business-side of things—like finances, accounting, and mergers and acquisitions.
 For example, you may have a goal this year to grow your bottom line, but what does that actually mean?
 What goes into that metric?
 If you want your MSP business to grow and succeed, you need to start thinking like a chief finance officer (CFO).
 Use this post as your guide to better understand the factors that can impact your profitability and learn how to maximize your managed services margins.

 Sales is a figure many MSPs already understand because it represents what flows into revenue.
 Essentially, this is the amount you invoice for each of your customers, but there can also be a cost associated with sales.

 Cost of Goods and Services (COGS) measures the direct expenses associated with the products and services you sell.
 This metric can be broken down into a few items, including materials, labor, overhead, incentive programs and more.
 Typically, MSPs like to focus on the sales number—the actual amount they’re billing for their services.
-What many MSPs don’t think about, however, are the costs associated to make that happen.
+What many MSPs don’t think about, however, are the associated costs to make that happen.
 If you’re finding yourself needing to hire extra technicians simply to support a new client, that’s going to greatly increase your COGS, causing your margins to suffer.
 Therefore, the lower this number, the more efficient a company will be at utilizing their resources—making it easier to become more profitable.

 Your operating expenses cover the cost of maintaining your daily business operations, and are often a hidden cost MSPs don't think about.
 These are the expenses related to the selling, promoting and delivering of a product as well as managing the company.

 One of the key metrics to look at when it comes to operating expenses is selling, general and administrative (SG&A) costs.
-This metric typically deals with all the other factors that come with creating and maintaining a product, such as rent, insurance, benefits and marketing and advertising.
+This metric typically deals with all the other factors that come with creating and maintaining a product, such as office rent, insurance, benefits, and marketing and advertising.
 SG&A and operating expenses have a direct impact on your net profit, so it’s important to keep these costs low.

 Lastly, how you price your products and services can have an impact on your margins.
 The bigger the difference between your COGS and your price, the higher your margins will be.
 However, there are a myriad of factors and pricing models to consider, causing most MSPs to struggle with establishing an appropriate price point.
 Additionally, pricing can be influenced by the cost to deliver services, geography and location, and the perceived value—regardless of which pricing model you choose.